 What were the steps that you and your family do to help your son’s Plagiocephaly (flat head)?

-“The first thing I did was make an appointment with our paediatrician and she recommended that I find a Health Professional (either a physiotherapist, chiropractor or osteopath) that specialized in paediatric cranial sacral therapy and treating torticollis and would provide me with some stretches to do with him.
+“The first thing I did was make an appointment with our pediatrician and she recommended that I find a Health Professional (either a physiotherapist, chiropractor or osteopath) that specialized in pediatric cranial sacral therapy and treating torticollis and would provide me with some stretches to do with him.
 I made an appointment and started taking Ethan in 3 times per week.
 Torticollis is when a baby has tight neck muscles on one side, making the baby always position their head the same way.
 This can be caused by them being used to that same position in the womb.

 After noticing Ethan’s plagiocephaly I continued looking on the internet to see if there was anything else I could do beside the cranial sacral therapy and physiotherapy to help his chances of rounding his head out and avoiding helmet therapy.
 I came across Mommy forums in the UK discussing this “miracle pillow” called Mimos.
 I was lucky to find someone in Oakville selling one second hand that she had ordered from Europe so I bought it right away and began to use it WHENEVER my son was on his back such as the crib, swing, stroller, play mat, etc.